Matching Bonus in MLM: How It Works, Benefits, and Implementation

 A Larger Downline Does Not Automatically Mean a Higher Matching Bonus

-Network size alone does not determine matching bonus earnings.
-What matters is active retail selling.
-Distributors who do not meet their PV threshold or retail customer requirements in a given cycle are disqualified, regardless of how large their downline is.
-The matching bonus follows retail sales to end customers, not headcount.
+Network size alone does not determine matching bonus earnings; active retail selling does.
+Distributors who do not meet their PV threshold or retail customer requirements in a given cycle are disqualified, regardless of downline size.

 4. 04